Yes, we’ve all had a similar uncomfortable social exchange at an event…

 “What if I give you one idea that lowers your tax burden or raises your income?
 Would you consider letting me compete for your business then?"

 When you’re respectful of the competition, you establish common ground and affirm your prospect’s ability to make good choices.
 If your prospect is currently unimpressed with the firm, you’ll have an opening.

 Asking open-ended questions shows you have a genuine interest and helps build rapport.
 It may also give you more information to better handle future objections.

 3. Educate and Excite

 This interesting, real-world fact includes a financial lesson or at least sparks a financial discussion.
-You can begin by asking how someone might spend that kind of money, why some lottery winners end up losing it all, or lead into how there are much better chances of getting ahead through strategic investing rather than luck.
+You can begin by asking how someone might spend that kind of money, why some lottery winners end up losing it all or lead into how there are much better chances of getting ahead through strategic investing rather than luck.

 Even though such an approach may feel counterintuitive, you’re helping the conversation flow naturally by not focusing exclusively on the outcome.
-Ultimately, the track of the conversation is up to your prospect, as is their decision about what you have to offer.
-Just remember that the purpose of your services is to add value where your client previously didn’t have any, which helps address the “I already have an advisor” objection.
+Ultimately, the track of the conversation is up to your prospect, as is their decision about whether you have something to offer.
+Just remember that the purpose of your services is to add value where your potential client previously didn’t have any, which helps address the “I already have an advisor” objection.

 4. Ask Intriguing Questions